How to Improve Inventory Control: A Detailed Guide

 3. Optimize Your Processes

 • Regular Cycle Counts: Conduct regular, focused inventory counts instead of full annual audits to identify discrepancies and ensure data accuracy.
-Barcode and RFID scanning that sync to your inventory database make this possible.
+Barcode and RFID scanning that syncs to your inventory database makes this possible.

 Inventory control doesn’t just happen in the warehouse.
 There should be synergy between all areas of the business, from sales and marketing to purchasing and operations.